kimh/clojure-by-example/source/index.md

 ---

 # About
 I don't like reading thick O'Reilly books when I start learning new programming languages.
-Rather, I like starting by writing small and dirty codes.
-If you take this approach, having many simple codes examples are extremely helpful because I can find answers to these questions very easily.
+Rather, I like starting by writing small and dirty code.
+If you take this approach, having many simple code examples are extremely helpful because I can find answers to these questions very easily.

 *How can I define a function?*